davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 lower crust beneath the central coastal California and adjacent offshore region, as dismissed in the discussions above.

+## Difficulties with a Monterey Plate dangling slab

 The analysis presented above argues against models of the Monterey plate having been translated horizontally as a “dangling slab” through the upper mantle of the coastal region of southern to central California by